Jazz Set Up

 2. To install Jazz the software is downloaded from the Internet using Microsoft ClickOnce technology.
 This installs the software into a “sandbox” where it does not interfere with any other programs.
 The install will also install the correct version of the .Net framework if it is not already installed.

 3. The browser that you use to install Jazz must have the Microsoft Clickonce extensions installed.
 This is standard with Internet Explorer and Edge (but see Edge Special Note), but with Firefox, Chrome, etc you may need to install an AddIn.
-Google xxxx ClickOnce (e.g. “Chrome ClickOnce”).
+Google xxxx ClickOnce (e.g. “Chrome ClickOnce”) to find this AddIn.
 If you have problems (see Trouble-Shooting Installation) try installing Jazz with Edge: you do not have to make it your default browser.
 Once installed Jazz will run from the Jazz icon, including full Help support, whether or not your default browser supports ClickOnce.

 4. You will need access to a z/OS environment where you can compile and test your programs.
 This may be a real IBM mainframe (I’ve used the IBM Dallas Test Centre), or a simulated mainframe such as the Micro Focus Mainframe Subsystem.
 You may set Jazz up to work with either or both environments.
 IF YOU DON’T HAVE A LOCAL COBOL EDITOR, set your App associations (Settings/Apps/Default Apps in Windows) so that NOTEPAD is opened if you click on xxxx.cbl or xxxx.cpy.